infinyon/fluvio/rfc/materialize_view.md

 ```

-In summary, to crete a materialized view, we need to:
+In summary, to create a materialized view, we need to:
 * Build a column definition schema
 * Create a columnar topic
 * Build a materialized view definition file